4/24/2025

 Chief Financial Officer

 Yeah, on the cash taxes front, we're still a de minimis cash taxpayer.
-You know, if you're seeing noise trying to reconcile deferred tax to things, that's basically from the hedge book.
-We don't become a material tax cash payer until about $3 billion in cumulative free cash flow, which is the current projections called sometime 27, 28 as we've talked about previously.
-There is a little bit of state tax starting to hit, but again, that's all very de minimis.
-In terms of your latter question, yeah, I think we're always, we see value in kind of the repurchases when we do them as part of our process.
+If you're seeing noise trying to reconcile deferred tax to things, that's basically from the hedge books.
+We don't become a material tax cash payer until about $3 billion in cumulative free cash flow, which is what current projections call sometimes $27, $28, as we've talked about previously.
+There is a little bit of state tax starting to hit, but, again, that's all very de minimis.
+In terms of your latter question, yeah, I think, you know, we're always – we see value in kind of the repurchases when we do them as part of our process.

 speaker